 As Hurricane Florence heads for the shore with shifting center winds of 130-145 miles per hour, anxiety in residents builds with every changing forecast.

-The topic of conversation at check-out isles in grocery stores is which storm have you lived through.
+The topic of conversation at check-out aisles in grocery stores is which storm have you lived through.
 Those who have survived many previous storms have already completed their shopping.
 While others who discount or minimize the storm mockingly comment on the over-response of others.

 There is a great divide between survivors of previous storms and observers of storms.

 Survivors know of the unpredictability of storms.
 The best forecasting still falls short of accuracy when unsuspecting turns and variable winds determine the fate of cities, forever impacting lives.
-Observers use the unpredictability as their evidence for not properly preparing, preferring instead to “roll the dice.”
+Observers use the unpredictability as their evidence for not correctly preparing, preferring instead to “roll the dice.”

 The skies clear, the humidity dries up, and the wind stands eerily still as the hurricane pulls all moisture from surrounding areas to add to its intensity.
 This calm before the storm adds to the tension for survivors as their anxiety and fear begins to build just before landfall.

 Last-minute decisions to leave clog highways and drain gas stations as even more stories are recounted, more preparations are undertaken, and more storm-tracking is followed.
 This pre-hurricane stress (PHS) infects everyone as road tensions mount and desperate searches for generators/batteries/water intensify.